Titushky: Poland

+The Law and Justice government in Poland was accused of using "Titushky" during the 2020–2021 women's strike protests in Poland, after Deputy Prime Minister Jarosław Kaczyński called for the mobilization of nationalist counter-protesters.
+A "Catholic self-defence” force organised by Robert Bąkiewicz had its members physically remove protesters during this period.

 Serbia

 In Serbia, such persons are often referred to as "batinaši" (beaters).
 During the 2017 presidential inauguration of Aleksandar Vučić, tattooed, muscular men in civilian clothing forcefully removed several journalists and photographers from the open air ceremony, by performing choking maneuvers on them in public.

 During the 2024–present Serbian anti-corruption protests, the Serbian government arranged for muscular young men, mostly dressed in baseball caps and hoodies, to stand guard in Pioneers Park, next to the office of the President of Serbia; these men were filmed provoking and attacking other people and are referred to as "ćaci".

+Slovenia

+During the 2020–2022 Slovenian protests, self-proclaimed patriotic groups referred to as "rumeni jopiči" (yellow vests) were involved in obstructing an alternative national celebration.
+These groups received praise and public support from Prime Minister Janez Janša and his Slovenian Democratic Party.